asmshkhaws/SALES_DATA_PYTHON/Stage_1_Data_Cleaning.md

 non_numeric_values= []
 ```
 * Iterate through the elements in the variable
+* The isin() method checks if the Dataframe contains the specified value(s).
+* It returns a DataFrame similar to the original DataFrame, but the original values have been replaced with True if the value was one of the specified values, otherwise False.
+* The isnumeric() method returns True if all the characters are numeric (0-9), otherwise False.
+* The append() method appends an element to the end of the list.

 ```
 for value in mixed_data:
     if isinstance(value,str) and not value.isnumeric():
         non_numeric_values.append(value)
 ```

 * Print the non-numeric values
 ```
 print("Non-Numeric Values:")